ColiseoSoftware/hypervbackup/README.md

 The output is stored in 7zip format (you must provide the 7z.dll file corresponding to the version you want to use, included is version 15.09 beta).

-Trobleshooting
+**Troubleshooting**

-* If you find the following error when you run the program: System.MissingMethodException: Method not found System.Array.Empty() you are probably running the Net Framework 4.5, you need to install the 4.6 version
+* If you find the following error when you run the program: System.MissingMethodException: Method not found System.Array.Empty() you are probably running the Net Framework 4.5, you need to install version 4.6.

-* If you find the following error when you run the program: Could not load file or assembly AlphaVSS.60x64.dll you need to install the Microsoft Visual C++ 2010 SP1 Redistributable Package
+* If you find the following error when you run the program: Could not load file or assembly AlphaVSS.60x64.dll you need to install the Microsoft Visual C++ 2010 SP1 Redistributable Package.